 Once false online statements are out in cyberspace they can be read by countless people and can have a lasting and harmful effect on your reputation along with your law practice.
 The Association of Corporate Counsel recommends taking the following steps:

-- Preserve the postings Take screenshots of the posting and send evidence preservation letters to the ISP or host website where the posts appeared.
+- Take screenshots of the posting and send evidence letters to the ISP or host where the posts appeared.

-- Ask the ISP or host websites to remove the postings While not always receptive many websites have content standards and will remove postings that are clearly false or malicious.
+- Ask the ISP or host to remove the postings.
+While not always receptive many websites have content standards and will remove postings that are clearly false or malicious.

-- Write a rebuttal Refute the allegations through an immediate rebuttal to ensure clients know you deny the falsehoods.
+- Refute the allegations through an immediate rebuttal to ensure clients know you deny the falsehoods.